d-zucho/obsidian_the_grind/010 - Programming/015 - React/React Fundamentals.md

 - *`index.js`* is starting point of all React apps
 	- inside of `index.js`, is the one, and only, time we call `ReactDOM` to render components to DOM.

--  What is a component? #card #react/card
+-  What is a component?:: -
-	- `component` : a piece of code that returns / renders a piece of code in `jsx`
+	- `component` : a piece of code that returns / renders a piece of code in `jsx` #card #react/
+	-
 	-